 The C of A should list industry specification limits for tests run, when available, for the engine oil(s) supplied.
-The marketer/blender and distributor shall agree on what test results will be shown in the C of A or C of C.
+The BEOP and distributor shall agree on what test results will be shown in the C of A or C of C.

-5.3.3.5 A C of C should contain a statement of conformity that states that the engine oils manufactured meet the industry standards claimed.
+5.3.3.5.
+A C of C should contain a statement of conformity that states that the engine oils manufactured meet the performance designation(s) claimed.

-5.3.4 Retain Sample
+5.3.4.
+Retain Sample

-The marketer/blender shall draw a minimum of 4 ounces of engine oil loaded onto the delivery vehicle.
-If the vehicle is loaded from more than one storage tank, the marketer/blender shall take a retain that represents product from each storage tank.
+The BEOP shall draw a minimum of 500 mL/1 pint of engine oil loaded onto the delivery vehicle.
+If the vehicle is loaded from more than one storage tank, the BEOP shall take a retain that represents product from each storage tank.
 Retain samples shall be traceable to the delivery, including the unique delivery vehicle identification and compartment number.
-Retain samples shall be retained for a minimum of 3 months (up to 6 months is recommended) from the date of shipment in an appropriate environment free from exposure to UV light to prevent deterioration and contamination.
+The BEOP shall retain samples for a minimum of 6 months in an environment that

+- i.
+Is free from exposure to UV light to prevent deterioration or contamination and - ii. avoids exposure to excess heat or cold.